adeira-xyz/adeira.github.io/index.md

 # Submissions

-We welcome original, unpublished papers of the following forms: full articles, extended abstracts, case studies.
+We welcome original, unpublished papers of the following forms: full articles, extended abstracts (up to 5 pages), case studies.

 Please submit your paper or extended abstract [by EasyChair](https://easychair.org/conferences/?conf=adeira2021).
 You may [contact the committee chair](https://www.linkedin.com/in/mjgajda/) with any questions you have about submission.